 The more (digital) information you include with your submission, the more we can promote your film once accepted into the festival.
 Of course, if non-essential assets are not ready at the time of submission, you may provide these at a later date.

-• Your film must be no more than exactly 25 minutes in duration, including any credits.
+• Your film must be no more than exactly 25 minutes in duration, including any credits and intros.
+Any films that are 25:01 or longer will not be considered.

-• At this time, we do not accept music videos as submissions.
+• At this time, we do not accept music videos or promotional content as submissions.

 • The film must be your own work – all credits must be accurate.
 If you are submitting on behalf of somebody else, this must be clearly stated on your submission.